Rian-Sanjaya/social-media-dashboard/README.md

 # Social Media Dashboard
 A single page application using React, Bootstrap.
+State management using React state hook.
 Build it from scratch with `create-react-app`.
 The API is provided by [JSONplaceholder](https://jsonplaceholder.typicode.com/).